 Campus interviewing is a privilege that carries certain expectations for student conduct.
 To clarify the standards, we've adopted policies to serve both students and employers.
-If you have any questions or concerns, please call 617-715-5329, sign up for a quick query, or arrange an appointment.
+If you have any questions or concerns, please call 617-715-5329, or arrange an appointment.

 Invitations to interview with employers should be responded to as soon as possible, preferrably within 24 hours.
 Please select to accept or decline the interview as soon as possible so that employers may seek other candidates.

 Interview times may be changed or cancelled up to 48 hours before the scheduled interview directly in Handshake.
 If necessary, email us or call us at 617-715-5329 for assistance.
 Cancellations within 48 hours for reasons other than illness or an emergency are not acceptable and will jeopardize your recruiting privileges.

 Please arrive 5 - 10 minutes early to check-in for your interview.
 Schedules are typically very full and late students may lose the opportunity to be interviewed.

 CAPD does not advocate or condone the use of class time for anything other than class.
 Please schedule your interviews so that you are able to miss little to no class time.
 In cases where this is not possible, talk to your professor about your schedule and ways to make up for any potential loss.
 Note: There are classes for which excused absences are not allowed.
 In these instances students should be alerting CAPD if the employer is not flexible with scheduling an interview.

 Failure to appear for scheduled interviews prevents other students from using a time slot and wastes the recruiter's time.
 Such behaviors reflect poorly on your professionalism and could jeopardize MIT's relationship with the employer, even causing employers to suspend recruiting at MIT.